Time series generation for option pricing on quantum computers using tensor network: Generative model using MPS

 \section{Generative model using MPS}

-In this section, we elaborate our proposal of leveraging MPS for time series generative model.
+In this section, we elaborate on our proposal for leveraging MPS for a time-series generative model.
 Let $x_t=(x_1,\cdots,x_M)$ be a sequence of random variables driven by a stochastic process and $x_t^i$ be its $i$th realization.
 By collecting $x_t^i$, we can construct a dataset of time series with $N$ samples, $\mathcal{T} = \{x_t^i\}_{i=1}^N$.
-The objective of a generative model is to construct a probabilistic model $T_\theta$, which can generate synthetic data $\hat{x_t} \sim p_\theta (x_t)$ so that $p_\theta (x_t)$ is as close as possible to the true probability distribution of $x_t$.
+The objective of a generative model is to construct a probabilistic model $T_\theta$, which can generate synthetic data $\hat{x}_t \sim p_\theta (x_t)$ so that $p_\theta (x_t)$ is as close as possible to the true probability distribution of $x_t$.